-ALVIN-"The Charlatan" would prove at instant success in the hands of any far stage many and average actors and singers.
+foung, Nellie Waters and reads ALVIN-"The Charlatan" would prove a instant success in the hands of any far stage manage and average actors and singers.
 It tells a story clearly; there is no lack of action and the action is varied.
 Better still, it is original, or if there is any poaching here in the chief design they must be very keen eyes that can detect the source from which the backbone of the opera is derived.
-But when De Wolf Hopper appears in an opera made to suit his ideas of his ability and we see it under his general superintendence, the effect is as satisfying as anything in the shape of comic opera in these days can be.
-It seems the fashion to be severely critical with Sousa's attempts; his successes are underated rather than overrated for some cause.
-But even those who insist that he falls far short of his aim will probably concede that he has given the public a work it "The Charlatan" that is as melodious, a bright and sparkling as several of the comic operas that introduced some of the most popular singers and comedians to the American public.
+But when De Wolf Hopper appears in an opera made to suit his ideas of his ability and we see it under his general superin-tendence, the effect is as satisfying as anything in the shape of comic opera in these days can be.
+It seems the fashion to be severely critical with Sousa's at-tempts; his successes are underated rath-er than overrated for some cause.
+But even those who insist that he falls far short of his aim will probably concede that he has given the public a work in "The Charlatan" that is as melodious, a